List of IGPX characters: Team Black Egg

 Glass Jones is the defender for Team Black Egg and a girl-getter.
 He would rather hang out with females than take the race seriously.
 Glass underestimates the opponents, including Team Satomi.

 Team Edgeraid

-From Switzerland, Edgeraid is a team based on teamwork.
-Edgeraid mechs are equipped with arms that shoot out thin, nearly invisible wires, which they use to manipulate their opponents and to throw each other around the track.
+A team from Switzerland based on teamwork.
+Edgeraid mechs are equipped with arms that shoot out thin, nearly invisible wires, which they use to manipulate their opponents and throw each other around the track.
 Edgeraid's speciality is the Edge Monsoon.